Burkburnett Texas Wednesday, June 8

 Lake Amistad west of Del Rio Tx.

 Leaving Del Rio around 9 in the morning I started off to for Study Butte where I had a room reserved for a couple of days.
 Right out of Del Rio I ran into another expansive Border Patrol checkpoint.
-It looks like the have all of the exits from Eagle Pass covered.
+It looks like they have all of the exits from Eagle Pass covered.
 Drug smugglers disregard my previous statement.
 Cell phone service stops about 30 miles west of Del Rio.
 It took me a few moments to realize what had happened.
-If you stop navigation or music playback on an IPhone you will not get them back until you get service again.
+If you stop navigation or music playback on an iPhone you will not get them back until you get service again.
 Just as well, It felt good to be out of contact.

 There were dozens of Border Patrol pickups cruising a dirt road right next to the highway.
 They dragged tires from a chain to leave fresh dirt behind them, I am sure this was a way for them to check for footprints of those who wish to enter the US.
 Perhaps this is preparation for the wall.